pgoetz/lxd/doc/reference/storage_zfs.md

 ```

 {abbr}`ZFS (Zettabyte file system)` combines both physical volume management and a file system.
-A ZFS installation can span across a series of storage devices and is very scalable, allowing you to add disks to expand the available space in the storage pool immediately.
+A ZFS installation can span across a series of logical storage devices and is very scalable, allowing you to add disks to expand the available space in the storage pool immediately.

 ZFS is a block-based file system that protects against data corruption by using checksums to verify, confirm and correct every operation.
 To run at a sufficient speed, this mechanism requires a powerful environment with a lot of RAM.

 In addition, ZFS offers snapshots and replication, RAID management, copy-on-write clones, compression and other features.

-To use ZFS, make sure you have `zfsutils-linux` installed on your machine.
+To use ZFS on Ubuntu, make sure you have `zfsutils-linux` installed on your machine.
+Tha package names might differ on other distributions.

 ## Terminology

-ZFS creates logical units based on physical storage devices.
+ZFS creates logical units based on physical storage devices, disk partitions, and even loop-mounted files; basically any block device.
+These logical units are referred to as *VDEVs*.
+Typically VDEVs are groups of phyical disks: paires of disks configured as a mirror, or in sets resembling RAID5 (raid-z1), RAID6 (raid-z2), and so on.
+Protection against disk failure is entirely encapsulate in indivual VDEVs, which, once created, cannot be altered.
-These logical units are called *ZFS pools* or *zpools*.
+Sets of VDEVs are then combined to create *ZFS pools* or *zpools*, which are the fundamental unit of storage in ZFS.
+When written, data is striped across all the VDEVs in a zpool.
+While VDEVs themselves can't be alterer once created, one can always add additional VDEVs to a pool in order to increase the available storage in that pool.
 Each zpool is then divided into a number of *{spellexception}`datasets`*.
 These {spellexception}`datasets` can be of different types:

-- A *{spellexception}`ZFS filesystem`* can be seen as a partition or a mounted file system.
+- A *{spellexception}`ZFS filesystem`* can be seen as equivalent to a partition or a mounted file system.
 - A *ZFS volume* represents a block device.
 - A *ZFS snapshot* captures a specific state of either a {spellexception}`ZFS filesystem` or a ZFS volume.
   ZFS snapshots are read-only.